-2. The Copyright Act of 1912.-The Copyright Act of 1905 was repealed by the Copyright Act of 1912, which was assented to and became operative on 20th November, 1912.
-Subject to modifications relating to procedure and remedies, the Commonwealth law of 1912 adopted the British Copyright Act of 1911, and declared the latter law to be in force within the Commonwealth as from the 1st July, 1912.
-The British Act extends throughout the whole of His Majesty's dominions, but it is not to be in force in a self-governing dominion unless enacted by the legislature thereof either in full or with modifications relating exclusively to procedure and remedies necessary to adapt the Act to the circumstances of the dominion.
+Act of 1911, and declared the latter law to be in force within the Commonwealth as from the 1st July, 1912.
+The British Act extends throughout the whole of His Majesty's dominions, but it is not to be in force in a self-governing dominion unless enacted by the legislature thereof either in full or with modifications relating exclusively to procedure and remedies necessary to adopt the Act to the circumstances of the dominion.